Standing-Storm/Magiclysm-Spells/README.md

 3) Vegetative Poultice: Who needs modern coagulants when you have bark and leaves?
 4) Nature's Guardian: Summon a bear who actually wants to defend you.
 5) Harvest of the Hunter: Create magical slowing arrows out of natural ingredients
+6) Thornskin: A small bit of armor and thorns that damage your attackers